 In Europe, 72 million kg of human hair waste is generated.
 Waste hair ends up in landfills, causing the expulsion of toxic gases into the environment.
 Waste hair accumulates in large amounts in the solid waste streams, choking the drainage systems.
 It takes several years for human hair before decomposing.
 While we think of human hair only existing on top of our heads, beauty salons generate huge amounts of waste, where waste management of cities only focuses on collecting the waste.
 The human hair is a natural filamentous biomaterial and chemically, approximately 80% keratin protein is present in human hair.
 The durability of keratins is a direct consequence of their complex architecture with extremely high molecular weight.
 Keratin protein is not easily degraded by pepsin, trypsin, and papain because of disulfide bonds, hydrogen bonding, hydrophobic interactions.
 The world’s population is rapidly rising, waste management and the change to local materials and production is a must for a sustainable future.

+DNA is contained in blood, semen, skin cells, tissue, organs, muscle, brain cells, bone, teeth, hair, saliva, mucus, perspiration, fingernails, urine, feces, etc. DNA can be collected from virtually anywhere.
+Shed hair has no nuclear DNA.
+Nuclear DNA comes from the cell nucleus and is inherited from both parents, half from the mother and half from the father.
+Each person’s nuclear DNA is unique — except for identical twins, who have the same DNA.
 The hair follicle at the base of human hair contains cellular material rich in DNA.
 In order to be used for DNA analysis, the hair must have been pulled from the body – hairs that have been broken off or cut off do not contain Nuclear DNA.
 Therefore hair that has been cut off by a barber or hairdresser does not contain any Nuclear DNA.

+Hair is composed of tough protein, mainly keratin, which is a combination of amino acids like cysteine, serine, glutamic acid, etc. In elemental form, it contains 51% carbon, 17% nitrogen, 21% oxygen, 6% hydrogen, 5% sulfur, and a trace amount of Fe, Mg, and other elements.
 Hair is also a biological fiber.
 With the increase of global energy crisis and ecology risk, the unique advantages of biological fibers such as human hair are not yet implemented in our product cycles.
 Human hair and its abundance quantity, non-toxic, non-irritation of the skin, high tensile strength, lightweight, thermal insulator, flexibility, and oil-absorbing capability as a material show a great potential to validate human hair as a valuable biological fiber.

 Hair has a strength-to-weight ratio comparable to steel.
 It can be stretched up to one and a half times its original length before breaking.
 How a strand of human hair behaves when it is deformed, or stretched?
 Hair behaves differently depending on how fast or slows it is stretched.
 The faster hair is stretched, the stronger it is.
 Hair consists of two main parts – the cortex, which is made up of parallel fibrils, and the matrix, which has an amorphous structure.
 The matrix is sensitive to the speed at which hair is deformed, while the cortex is not.
 The combination of these two components is what gives hair the ability to withstand high stress and strain.
 When hair is stretched, its structure changes in a particular way.
 At the nanoscale, the cortex fibrils in the hair are each made up of thousands of coiled spiral-shaped chains of molecules called alpha helix chains.
 As hair is deformed, the alpha helix chains uncoil and become pleated sheet structures known as beta-sheets.
 This structural change allows hair to handle a large amount of deformation without breaking.
 This structural transformation is partially reversible.
 When hair is stretched under a small amount of strain, it can recover its original shape.
 Stretch it further, the structural transformation becomes irreversible.